 Working Together to Improve Reusable Medical Device Reprocessing

-Reducing the risk of exposure to improperly reprocessed medical devices is a shared responsibility among the FDA; health care facilities responsible for cleaning, sterilizing or disinfecting the devices; and manufacturers, responsible for providing adequate instructions that are user-friendly and proven to work.
+Reducing the risk of exposure to improperly reprocessed medical devices is a shared responsibility among various stakeholders.
+This includes the FDA; health care facilities responsible for cleaning, sterilizing or disinfecting the devices; and manufacturers, responsible for providing adequate reprocessing instructions that are user-friendly and proven to work.

 Retention of debris in reusable medical devices should not happen.
-We can solve this problem by engaging all stakeholders with a role in reprocessing.
+We can solve this problem by engaging all stakeholders that have a role in reprocessing.